Sports Report: Theme tune

-Extraordinarily, the programme has used the same theme music since its inception - "Out of the Blue", written by Hubert Bath.
+The programme has used the same theme music since its inception – "Out of the Blue", written by Hubert Bath.
 It is said that Lynam prevented the theme from being dropped in the 1970s due to it sounding old-fashioned.

-The use of the closing part of “Out of the Blue” to end the programme was unceremoniously dropped by the BBC without consultation in the mid-2000s.
+The use of the closing part of "Out of the Blue" to end the programme was unceremoniously dropped by the BBC in the mid-2000s.

 On Saturday 5 January 2013, Sports Report did not open with "Out of the Blue" for the first time, prompting a string of tweets and presenter Mark Pougatch to tweet shortly afterwards that:

 "Out of the Blue" was subsequently played an hour later.